-In 2010, I moved to the big city after a breakup, and within a few short weeks, had begun rock climbing in the Gunks and working at an outdoor gear shop in the middle of SoHo.
-Barely a climber, my new boss asked me what kind of gear I’d been using.
+In 2010, I moved to NYC and within a few short weeks, managed to wrangle up some partners and began rock climbing in the Gunks.
+During that time, I also began working at an outdoor gear shop in the middle of SoHo.
+Barely a climber, my new boss asked me what kind of gear I’d been using:

 “What kind of harness do you wear?”